aui-framework/aui/README.md

 ```

+Optionally, you can use one of [our IDE plugins](https://aui-framework.github.io/develop/md_docs_IDE_plugins) to set up the project.

 # Key features
 - Extended common types (containers, strings, streams, etc...)
 - Graphical User Interfaces, including framework tools for fast declarative UI producing using modern C++ capabilities